papagunit/Email-Marketing-Reference/email-campaign-development-process.md

 * How will success be measured - In the end, how will we determine if the campaign was a success?
 [What metrics will we look at](https://www.klipfolio.com/blog/6-must-have-email-marketing-metrics), and what [KPIs](https://en.wikipedia.org/wiki/Performance_indicator) will we focus on?
 * Marketing, Transactional, or both - Legally \(CAN-SPAM\), can the emails in this campaign be considered marketing or transactional?
 This will greatly influence the messaging and layout.
 * Hours/days needed to complete - Give your best guess, but this can be difficult to measure initially.
 If you're using a project management software, this might be easier.
 * Call to actions - What are we asking the end user to do?
+Give us a call, click a link, fill out a landing page, purchase a specific widget, etc.
 * Measurement of ROI - How can we justify the costs of this campaign?
 * Potential roadblocks - Off the bat, what concerns do you recognize that could impede the campaign?
 Let's address them now before we get too invested.

+Emails

+Copy Elements

+Graphic Elements

+Segmentations

+Landing Pages

+Phone Numbers

+UTM/Tracking Parameters

+Future Improvement Expectations

+Reports and Analysis, Outcomes, Performance Review - Post Production

+Flowchart

+Competitor Analysis/Similar Campaign